About the future flood maps

 Coastal future flood maps

-SEPA’s coastal flood maps reflect the risk from high tides and storm surges only.
-The risk associated with waves is generally not included at present.
+For most of Scotland SEPA’s coastal flood maps reflect the risk from high tides and storm surges only, the risk associated with waves is generally not included at present.
+However, for North East Scotland, the Orkney Islands and the Outer Hebrides SEPA has undertaken regional scale modelling studies which considered waves and wave overtopping.

 The coastal future flood maps reflect projected increases in mean sea levels.
 Predicted changes in sea level vary around the coast of Scotland.

-UKCP09 projections of sea level rise for the High emissions scenario 95th percentile confidence limit for the year 2080 were used and applied to uplift the sea levels from the medium likelihood (1 in 200 yr) event.
+For most of Scotland, the UKCP09 projections of sea level rise for the High emissions scenario 95th percentile confidence limit for the year 2080 were used and applied to uplift the sea levels from the medium likelihood (1 in 200 year) event.

 Sea level rise projections for a high emissions scenario have increased in the latest UK Climate Projections (UKCP18).
 Comparison with the UKCP18 projections suggests that, with limited global action to tackle climate change, there is a 1 in 2 chance that sea level rise by 2100 will be higher than that mapped in the future coastal flood maps.